m3t4f1v3/ebbvn/script.md

 Saoirse & Ed: "Your ass is Dead."

-narrator: The fly violently hurled before giving out and shivering in its death throes...
+Narrator: The fly violently hurled before giving out and shivering in its death throes...

 Boss: "What the fuck...is...that..."